St. Theresa Catholic Secondary School

 St. Theresa Catholic Secondary School (STCSS) is a Roman Catholic Secondary School in Belleville, Ontario, Canada.
 It operates under the direction of the Algonquin and Lakeshore Catholic District School Board.
 The school is named after the patron saint, St. Theresa (1873–1897).
 St. Theresa C.S.S. is a uniform school.

 Administration

-In 2012, there were over 70 teaching staff, six support staff and two administrators, led by a principal and vice-principal.
+In 2024, there were over 70 teaching staff, over 20 support staff and two administrators, led by a principal and vice-principal.

 Academics

 All students who attend St. Theresa are taught under the Ontario Secondary Curriculum.
 From 2002 to 2004, St. Theresa had success rates below 80%, but by the 2007 school year, the success rate had risen to 92%.

 In a 2012 report from the Fraser Institute that ranked Ontario secondary schools in terms of academics for the 2011–2012 school year, St. Theresa scored 6.1/10, ranking it 378th out of the 725 Ontario secondary schools included in the report.
 Out of the other high schools in the Algonquin and Lakeshore Catholic District School Board, St. Theresa Catholic Secondary School received the lowest score in terms of academic achievement, behind St. Paul Secondary School, which scored 6.8/10.
 The decline in academics in recent years is a startling one, as St. Theresa had maintained an exceptionally high academic standing in years past, having ranked highest in the school board during the 2010–2011 school year with a score of 8.6/10.
 Despite this decline, St. Theresa Catholic Secondary School's score was still above the provincial average.

 The Fraser Institute's results for the 2013 school year noted that STCSS had made significant improvements, rising to a score of 6.7/10, ranking it 273rd out of 740 Ontario secondary schools.
 In terms of school board rankings, STCSS tied for the lowest score in the ALCDSB with Holy Cross Catholic Secondary School in Kingston.

 The gains of the 2013 school year were not built upon in 2014, as the Fraser Institute's results marked that the school had declined to 6.2/10, bringing it down to rank 392nd out of the 749 Ontario secondary schools.
 This score just surpassed the provincial average of around 6/10 and making it the lowest ranking secondary school in the ALCDSB, with the second lowest being St. Paul with a score of 6.8/10.

 The 2015 school year proved to yield only greater decline, with STCSS scoring 5.7/10 and ranking 415th out of 676 Ontario secondary schools, scoring below the provincial average of about 6.0.
 It once again was the lowest scoring secondary school in the ALCDSB, with the next lowest score being St. Paul with a 6.5 and ranking 289/676.
 From 2011 to 2015, STCSS' score fell by 2.9 points, marking an era of academic decline in the 2010s.